dbgoytia/sysops-training/README.md

 ## Goal

 A collection of labs designed for getting some hands-on experience with the service required to pass the AWS Sysops certification.
+If you like to do labs to learn new things, you've come to the right place.
+I firmly believe that the only way to master somethign is to do it continuously, and continously question what you're learning.

 ## How to use this hands-on labs